Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

-The huge differences in the device types and irradiation conditions (i.e., dose, dose rate, and temperature) suggest that the observed correlation effect is a rather general phenomenon.
-In following, we will suggest that such a general phenomenon may stem from {a unique behavior of the energy distribution of the interface states ($D_{it}$) under ionization irradiation.
-It is noticed that the correlations are observed even at very small total dose.
+{The linear dependence of $\Delta I_B$ on $I_{B0}$ is observed in devices of different manufacturers, different structures, and different irradiation conditions (see Tabs.
+I and II).
+These facts suggest that the {linear dependence} is a rather general phenomenon that is independent to the specific process and structure of the device.} In following, we will suggest that such a general phenomenon may stem from {a unique behavior of the energy distribution of the interface states ($D_{it}$) under ionization irradiation. {There are three reasons.} Firstly, it is noticed that the {linear dependence} are observed even at very small total dose.
 As indicated in Refs.~\cite{Pease1996_IEEEREDW-28,Barnaby1999_IEEETNS46-1666,dusseau2006analysis,Krieg1999_IEEETNS46-1627}, in this situation the IBC of the devices are directly related to the base current of the input-stage transistors.
-On the other hand, the base current is determined by the surface recombination velocity, which is a product of the caption cross-section and the density of interface states in the oxide above the base region~\cite{pierret1987advanced}.
+Secondly, the base current is determined by the surface recombination velocity, which is a product of the caption cross-section and the density of interface states in the oxide above the base region~\cite{pierret1987advanced}. {The caption cross-section is almost unchanged under irradiation, hence, the irradiation-induced change in $D_{it}$ can dominate the origin of the linear dependence between $\Delta I_B$ and $I_{B0}$.
+Thirdly and lastly, we do find a linear dependence of the post-irradiation interface state distribution on the pre-irradiation one, see below for details. }

 As observed in experiments~\cite{sivo1972investigation,ma1975comparison}, the pre-irradiation interface state distributes nonuniformly in the energy gap of silicon, see the red dots in Fig. 11.
 Due to the variability of the structure parameters of the base region, the input-stage transistors of the same manufacturer and a single lot can have different effective Fermi levels in the base, at which the densities of interface state are different.
-This leads to different interface recombination velocities, hence different base currents of the transistors and different IBCs of the devices. }
+This leads to different interface recombination velocities, hence different base currents of the transistors and different IBCs of the devices.}